mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 ## Create a Custom ToggleBar Control

-The `ToggleBar` control is used to show some options that the user can choose from, for example a filtering mechanism (similar to a group of radio buttons), or a light-weight tabbed control..etc, see the screenshot below (should look the same on iOS):
+The `ToggleBar` control can be used to show some options that the user can choose from, for example a filtering mechanism (similar to a group of radio buttons), or a light-weight tabbed control..etc, see the screenshot below (should look the same on iOS):

 [screenshot (on Android)]